frankligy/DeepImmuno/README.md

 Please refer to [cnn_retrain_notebook.ipynb](./reproduce/cnn_retrain_notebook.ipynb) for the instructions.
 Feel free to reach out if I can help with anything!

+4. **How to derive immunogenicity potential?**

+Imagine we have a dataframe named `data`, each row is a peptide-MHC complex, it has two column, one is `test`, another is `respond`, which records number of times the pMHC was tested and the number of times the immunogenicity response was observed.
+With that, you can refer to function `assign_posterior` in [here](https://github.com/frankligy/DeepImmuno/blob/main/src/immuno3_3.py#L17-L43) to derive immunogenicity potential.

 ## DeepImmuno-CNN